 To prevent the further spread of COVID19, Canada and the United States have agreed to close their shared border to “non-essential travel”.
 The closure of the world's longest undefended border will be in effect by Saturday, March 21, 2020 (11:59 pm EDT on March 20).
 The closure will be in place for 30 days, and then be reviewed by both countries.

-The Prime Minister’s Office has also indicated that Americans and Canadians may cross the land border for other ‘urgent or essential reasons’.
-However, we have no further detail;
+The Prime Minister’s Office has also indicated that Americans and Canadians may cross the land border for other ‘urgent or reasons.
+However, we have no further detail.

 Deputy Prime Minister, Chrystia Freeland announced late Friday afternoon at a video conference that foreign workers and students with valid “visas” will be permitted to return to Canada via the US/Canada border and from overseas but she provided no further detail;

 From the US Department of Homeland Security Federal Registrar (yet unpublished), the following travel to the US will be considered ‘essential travel’: for ‘medical purposes’, to ‘attend educational institutions’, to work (the example is limited to farming and agriculture), and for ‘emergency’.
 This list is not complete as travel for ‘humanitarian reasons’, or “in the national interest’ and ‘in furtherance of economic stability’ and social order’ will also be considered.

 Prime Minister Justin Trudeau announced on Friday March 20, that Canada will now turn back asylum-seekers attempting to enter the country outside of official border points.

 These statements leave many gaps and, as a result, your ability to enter either country may be uncertain.
 To avoid confusion at the Port of Entry, we will need more information.
 For the time being, I offer the following observations: